devgateway/www.developmentgateway.org/blog_posts/2016-10-24-open-public-useful-government.md

 When we started to plan the technical architecture of the [new GIS Portal for the Philippines' National Economic and Development Agency (NEDA)](http://neda.developmentgateway.org/#/map/tools?_k=w19mta), we focused on a core goal: not only should information related to development assistance and public investment projects be easily accessible to the public, in order to facilitate government transparency; the tool should be also useful to the agencies that manage the information shown in the GIS Portal.
 We believe that if the government finds the application practical, and can use the tool to make decisions based on the maps, charts, and layers provided, they will work to ensure the data is maintained and updated regularly.
 If data is updated regularly, we in turn feel that this will help citizen engagement will grow.

 With the above idea in mind, we also had a list of initial technical requirements, including:
-- Ability to show project layers by ADM levels (region/province/municipality)
-- Funding allocation by region
+-Ability to show project layers by ADM levels (region/province/municipality) -Funding allocation by region
-- Ability to filter the projects’ information by several fields
-- Layers responsive to filters
+-Ability to filter the projects’ information by several fields -Layers responsive to filters
-- Charts by funding type and number of projects
+-Charts by funding type and number of projects
-- An admin module to configure specific data to show to end-users
+-An admin module to configure specific data to show to end-users

 And some non-functional requirements, like:
-- Optimized for slow internet connection
+-Optimized for slow internet connection -Straightforward user interface
-- Straightforward user interface
-- Separation between frontend and backend, so the backend could be replaced in the future with local REST endpoints
-- Easy to update and maintain
+-Separation between frontend and backend, so the backend could be replaced in the future with local REST endpoints -Easy to update and maintain

 Having those requirements in mind, we selected an appropriate technology stack.